MasterPupoy/crusader-no-handbook/drafts/coding-standards.md

 computeBMI2({ height: 160, weight: 70})
 ```
 notice that the `computeBMI2` variant is more readable than the `computeBMI1` one
-let us not force ourselves to use a single param obj, we could use multiple labeled obj params for complex params/functions if needed
+"single" param obj is not a hard rule, we could use multiple labeled obj params for complex params/functions if needed, always group related params to a single obj